-“Shut up, Tyler,” I said bluntly.
-There comes a time when you just have to admit defeat.
-That seemed to be a daily occurrence for me when it came to Tyler and his antics.
+“Shut up, Leo,” I said bluntly.
+There comes a time, especially with smart asses, when you just have to resort to brute force.
+That seemed to be a daily occurrence for me when it came to Leo and his antics.
 Today, that moment just so happened to come during fourth period.
-But without back and forth jabs and parries between Tyler and I, that meant the excitement of history class would rely solely on Mr. Jamison’s delivery.
+But without back and forth jabs and parries between Leo and I, that meant the excitement of history class would rely solely on Mr. Jamison’s delivery.
 I was banking on that big explosion in the middle of the room.

-Tyler turned to me to say something, but as he did, Mr. Jamison cut him short.
+Leo turned to me to say something, but as he did, Mr. Jamison cut him short.

 “Excuse me!”
 Mr. Jameson exclaimed.
 “This is important stuff here.
-What could you possibly be talking about that’s more important than learning about the history that could prevent us from being doomed to repeat nearly complete annihilation?”
+What could you possibly be talking about that’s more important than learning about the history which could prevent us from being doomed to repeat nearly complete annihilation?”
 He waited for a second.
 “That’s what I thought.”

 Mr. Jamison continued on his diatribe.
 “So why do I refer to this moment of history as the first intergalactic war?
-As you can tell from the image, the society depicted is far too primitive to be considered intergalactic.
-But this is the moment in history that lead to the final barbarism we saw in the great war.
+As you can tell from the image, the society depicted is far too primitive to be considered intergalactic.”

+The people on the screen looked a lot like the ones from the cosmetic surgery documentary I had watched.
+Mr. Jamison continued, “But this is the moment in history that led to the final barbarism we saw in the great war.
 What can you tell from this image?”

 One of the students who didn’t find Mr. Jamison’s class so boring spoke up.
 “This culture has obviously found nuclear fusion, which was the big leap needed to provide enough energy for space travel.
 Obviously for an intergalactic war, there needed to first be space travel.”

 Mr. Jamison looked pleased at the response.
 Having been in his class for a quarter already, I realized that this pleasure did not come from receiving a correct response.
-Rather, Mr. Jamison took joy in being the arbiter of truth and insight.
-Since no student was capable of answering the profound question, Mr. Jamison enthusiastically enlightened his class.
+Mr. Jamison seemed the type who would love a good sycophant.
+And in a sense, he did enjoy them, but not for their worship of him.
+He instead loved them because they were the only ones who ever spoke up and gave him an opportunity to make himself look smart.
+Mr. Jamison took joy in being the arbiter of truth and insight.
+Since no student was capable of or willing to answer the profound question, Mr. Jamison enthusiastically enlightened his class.
 “Close, Mr. Richards, but not quite.
 First, this is nuclear fission, not fusion.
 They called it the ‘Atomic Bomb.’
 But yes, this event was the one that jump started space travel.
 But, there’s an even more important aspect you should notice.
 Take a closer look at what you see in the flames.”

 Most of the class remained unengaged, until a series of gasps and shrieks began to spread across the classroom.
-Jake, Tyler, and I then leaned forward and began to search for the cause of all the commotion.
+Bodhi, Leo, and I then leaned forward and began to search for the cause of all the commotion.
 What we saw was horrifying.
 In the midst of this huge fireball, men, women, and children appeared to be shielding themselves from the explosion.
 Mothers were grasping for their children, men had flesh hanging from their bones, and appendages were strewn all over the place.
 There was so much devastation captured in that moment.